Davinism/MapMyTravels/README.md

 MapMyTravels is also a social application, where users can choose to follow/friend other users and share trips with each other on their respective activity feeds.
 A commenting feature has also been included that allows users to interact with each other even further.

 ![Image of Activity Feed](docs/wireframes/activity_feed.png)

+## Future Directions for the Project

+In addition to the features already implemented, I plan to continue work on this project.
+The next steps for MapMyTravels are outlined below.

+### Photo Album

+Sharing trips with each other can be further encouraged by allowing users to post photos from their trips and sharing them with their friends.

+### Calendar

+A calendar on the dashboard that marks the dates that the user travelled will give a more visual representation of the user's travelling history.